tatianabio/1892769-sedona-26/Readme.md

 ## Limitations

-**Main page**
+#### Main page
 1. The project doesn't imply a page for searching for a hotel.
-So link `Find hotels` leads to *Main page*.
+So link `Find hotels` just leads to *Main page*.
-**Photos Page**
+#### Photos Page
 2. The project doesn't imply playing videos.
 So playing videos is NOT implemented.
 3. Displayed photos are supposed to be the links to their full-scale versions, however the project doesn't imply opening such links.
-So all displayed photos lead to *Photos page*.
+So all displayed photos' links just lead to *Photos page*.
-**Review Form**
+#### Review Form
-4. The project doesn't imply API.
+4. The project doesn't imply API for the Review form.
+So processing POST-requests after submitting the form is NOT implemented.

 ---